 This time, the timing was so auspicious — prompted, in fact, by a flyer publicizing the contest — that I popped it in an envelope and sent it off.

-So I’m pleased and astonished to announce that “In-between places” was published in the Sue C. Boynton 2017 chapbook, and also will be posted for a year on the Poetry Walk outside the Bellingham Public Library, illustrated by a local artist.
+So I’m pleased and astonished to announce that “In-between places” was published in the Sue C. Boynton 2017 chapbook, posted for a year on the Poetry Walk outside the Bellingham Public Library, and illustrated by a local artist.
 Poems from the contest will be posted inside WTA buses.
 The poem also can now be read on the Sue C. Boynton Poetry Contest website, under the Winners tab, https://thepoetrydepartment.wordpress.com/winners/.

 The poem is about one phase of my grieving for Mom, who died May 3, 2013.
 In her honor, I accepted the invitation to read the poem aloud at the public awards ceremony at 7 p.m.
 May 18 at the Bellingham Ferry Terminal.
 All were invited to attend, although I should confess I’d never done a poetry reading in the presence of more than a dozen people.
 I think it went okay!